JaccePon/BiggerFish/README.md

 	What we want?
 	We want to build a platfrom to blogs,musics,movies  etc.

-	Welcome to join us, we can build the together.
+	Welcome to join us, we can build that together.
 ---

 ## Peoject